t1000ln/debounce_on_tokio/README.md

 # debounce_on_tokio
+A simple anti shake and throttling tool suitable for FLTK applications.
+Can be used to control the frequency of UI event processing or the frequency of function calls for other non UI events.
-Debounce and throttle utils based on tokio implementation.
+Non macro processing, pure code control.
+Relying on tokio implementation.